 The quick soak method simply leaves you soaking the oats in the milk for 30 minutes minimum ( I like to leave them for an hour – as the sweet spot).
 This way the oats keep their bite and haven’t soaked in as much liquid.
 Thus, the overall effect is a bit more ‘cereal’-like.

 It’s great for people who don’t like the ‘mushier’ consistency of overnight oats/porridge ( or those who have just forgotten to make them the night before – as I do.

 In terms of liquid choice, overnight oats with almond milk are always delicious.
 However, you can choose the milk of your choice – coconut milk, soy milk or any of these dairy-free milk options will work.
-Each one adds it’s own distinct flavour to the dish, so I like to experiment to see which flavours I love together.
+Each one adds it’s own distinct flavor to the dish, so I like to experiment to see which flavors I love together.